 Four-Temperament Ensemble: Each Promethean type is classed with a humour - Ulgan are odd men out, as their "humour" is ectoplasm.

 Temperament Ensembles make ideal throngs, since being in a branded throng with Prometheans of different Lineages weakens a Promethean's Disquiet, slows down the Wasteland effect he causes, and makes it easier to resist Torment.
 Being in a throng with those of the same Lineage, though, makes things worse.

 Worth noting is that, while a full Temperament Ensemble dulls Disquiet and slows the spread of Wastelands, both still spread, and their effects are cumulative.
-If the group stays in one place for too long, the humans around them will suffer Disquiet and the land will become all six types of Wasteland.
+If the group stays in one place for too long, the humans around them will suffer Disquiet and the land will become all of the various types of Wasteland.
 A throng with all different types is ideal for play, but if the group overstays their welcome, the result is disastrous, significantly more so than if the Prometheans had been alone.